Dr Adnane Ez-zizi

 • Computational modelling of human behaviour

-Adnane has been supervising undergraduate and MSc students in topics related to AI and data science.
-He is looking to take on self-funded PhD students (there are opportunities to apply for external grants for bright students) with interest in a topic related to the above areas or AI/Data science in general.
-Prospective students should have strong skills in programming and/or mathematics (or at least be willing to upskill themselves) and a genuine interest in research.
-If you are interested, get in touch with him (please do not send generic emails).
+Adnane has supervised 25 undergraduate and postgraduate final projects in topics related to AI and data science.
+He is looking to take on self-funded PhD students with interest in a topic related to the above areas or AI/data science in general.
+Prospective students should have strong skills in programming and/or mathematics (or be willing to upskill themselves) and a genuine interest in research.
+Interested students should contact Adnane directly with specific research ideas (please do not send generic emails).

 Romain, L. *, Ez-zizi, A. *, Milin, P. and Divjak, D. (2022).
 What makes the past perfect and the future progressive?
 Experiential coordinates for a learnable, context-based model of tense and aspect.
 Cognitive Linguistics, 33(2), 251-289. https://doi.org/10.1515/cog-2021-0006. * Joint first author.